Stanko/Stanko.github.io/_posts/2017-09-27-my-blog-setup.md

 tags: [blog,jekyll]
 ---

+## Update, March 2020

+This post is outdated and I simplified my setup a lot.
+I'll try to cover my current setup in one of the future blog posts.

+## Original post

 Few days ago I got a following message on LinkedIn.

 > Hi Stanko!
 I'm a junior front-end web developer and I recently found your amazing blog and fell in love with it.
 Since you don't have any other social media, I decided to contact you trough here even if it's not ideal.
 I was wonder what CMS you were using and if you could do a blog post about it ?